Red, White & Royal Wedding: What We Know So Far About The RW&RB Sequel

 Jamie Babbit Is Directing Red, White & Royal Wedding

-There’s a lot we still don’t know about Red, White and Royal Wedding, like when production will start, who else will star in the film and — of course — what’s in store for Alex and Henry in the next chapter of their story.
-But, we’ll be keeping our eyes open and our appetites primed for wedding cake and Cornetto ice cream cones* while we wait.
+We will don’t know when the movie is coming out, or what’s in store for Alex and Henry in the next chapter of their story, but we’ll be keeping our eyes open and our appetites primed for wedding cake and Cornetto ice cream cones* while we wait.

 *It feels greedy to make any kind of request about a sequel I still can't believe is actually happening, but since I love the deleted scene Amazon released showing Henry and Alex not-quite-bonding over Cornettos -- a book-inspired moment -- I do kind of hope the ice cream makes it into the sequel this time!